andycufari/alphin/BUILDME.md

-# Alfin DAO Agent - Technical Documentation
+# Alphin DAO Agent - Technical Documentation

-This document provides technical details about the Alfin DAO Agent implementation, architecture, and current development status.
+This document provides technical details about the Alphin DAO Agent implementation, architecture, and current development status.

 ## Architecture Overview

-Alfin is built with a modular architecture where each component handles a specific aspect of the system:
+Alphin is built with a modular architecture where each component handles a specific aspect of the system:

 ```
 src/